arvindd/.emacs.d/README.md

     M-x package-install RET <package-to-install> RET

+There are so many interesting emacs packages that can be installed to make your emacs experience very good.
+One of the many such interesting package is: [magit](https://magit.vc/) - a magical git interface.
+To install this in your emacs installation, just do this:

+    M-x package-install RET magit RET

+Keybinding for `magit` is already configured in the settings; to invoke magit, just use: `c-x g`.
+To know how to use magit for working with git, check out the official [magit website](https://magit.vc/).

 All installed packages get into the directory `<emacshome>/.emacselpa`.
 These are not affected anytime you update this repo because this directory is outside the repository.
 You are free to install whatever packages you need.

 All settings for package installation from ELPA sources are in the `load-melpa.el` file.